koreader/koxtoolchain/README.md

 ## Known Issues

 Only actively tested on Linux hosts.
-May not behave properly on Arch Linux, if their ban on static libraries is still in place.
 May work on macOS with some efforts, if you follow crosstool-ng's recommendations on the subject.
 This is only bound to get worse.
 May work on Windows with even more efforts, but I wouldn't bother.
 When in doubt, use a Debian VM.